iglide21/BabyBuddy/MVP.md

 This log allows the app to display previous Q&A pairs when the user opens the assistant page, and optionally to resend recent messages to OpenAI to maintain context.
 (If storing this data raises cost concerns, we could limit history or store only last N messages.)
 Security & Data Access: Firestore rules will ensure that only users listed in a baby’s caregiverIds can read/write that baby’s FeedLogs and SleepLogs.
 Each ChatLogs entry is tied to a userId so only that user can read their chats.
 By structuring data under baby documents (or with babyId fields), it’s straightforward to query “all feed logs for baby X” or “all logs for baby X in the last 24h”.
 Monetization Plan (Post-MVP)
 The MVP will be free to use with core features.
 A monetization strategy is planned for later releases, likely via a subscription (premium tier) that unlocks additional features and benefits.
 The goal is to provide enough value in the free version for tracking basics, while offering advanced tools for power users willing to pay.
 Possible premium features include:
 Advanced Analytics & Insights: Premium users get detailed analytics like long-term trend charts, pattern detection, and AI-driven insights into the baby’s routines.
-For example, premium could unlock a “Sleep Analysis” report that uses AI to identify patterns or suggest optimal nap schedules (similar to how Huckleberry offers paid sleep analysis) reddit.com
+For example, premium could unlock a “Sleep Analysis” report that uses AI to identify patterns or suggest optimal sleep schedules (similar to how Huckleberry offers paid sleep analysis) reddit.com
 .
 Pattern recognition (e.g. average feed intervals, longest sleep stretches) gives actionable feedback to parents, and could be a paid add-on.
 Milestones & Extra Tracking: The free MVP focuses on feeds and sleep.
 Premium could allow tracking of additional categories such as diaper changes, pumping sessions, growth metrics (weight/height percentiles), medicine/vaccines, or developmental milestones – essentially becoming an all-in-one baby tracker.
 These expanded features add depth for those interested, while keeping the free version simple.